 Welcome to the “2-Minute Money Manager,” a short video feature answering money questions submitted by readers and viewers.

-Today’s question is about investing as retirement looms.
-It’s a time when you can’t afford to lose money, but at the same time need to earn as much as possible.
+Today’s question is about planning and investing as retirement looms.
+It’s a time when you can’t afford to lose money, but at the same time need to earn as much as possible on your investments.
 That can be tricky.

 Watch the following video, and you’ll pick up some valuable info.
 Or, if you prefer, scroll down to read the full transcript and find out what I said.

 You also can learn how to send in a question of your own below.

 For more information, check out “5 Common and Costly Retirement Investing Mistakes” and “Two Savings Accounts That Pay 10 Times What Your Bank Pays.”
 You can also go to the search at the top of this page, put in the words “retirement investing” and find plenty of information on just about everything relating to this topic.

 Got a question of your own to ask?
 Scroll down past the transcript.